-Vector Fire provides licensed fire alarm services to commercial properties throughout Spring, Texas.
+Vector Fire connects you with licensed fire alarm contractors serving commercial properties throughout Spring, Texas.
 Spring is an unincorporated Harris County community with one of the densest concentrations of strip mall and inline retail in the North Houston market — the Kuykendahl Road, Spring Cypress Road, and FM 2920 corridors are lined with multi-tenant shopping centers, urgent care clinics, restaurants, and professional services that turn over tenants frequently.
 Each tenant improvement or space modification can trigger a requirement for fire alarm system changes, a new permit with the Harris County Fire Marshal, and a new inspection before the space opens.
 Multi-family residential development has also increased significantly in Spring over the past decade, adding apartment communities along the I-45 and Spring Cypress corridors that carry their own NFPA 72 and NFPA 101 Chapter 30 requirements.

 Spring's unincorporated status means commercial properties here rely on Harris County dispatch — not a city fire department — for emergency response.
 Harris County Fire Marshal requires active UL-listed central station monitoring for permitted fire alarm systems.
 Multi-family residential buildings in Spring are also required to maintain monitoring per NFPA 101 Chapter 30.
 Vector Fire connects Spring properties to a UL-listed monitoring center that coordinates dispatch with Harris County ESD resources serving the Spring area.